liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/cook_book.md

 ### Running Tests in Emacs

-If you build and run your tests in Emacs using the `M-x google-compile` command (as many googletest users do), the source file locations of gMock and googletest errors will be highlighted.
+If you build and run your tests in Emacs using the `M-x google-compile` command (as many googletest users do), the source m_files locations of gMock and googletest errors will be highlighted.
 Just press `<Enter>` on one of them and you'll be taken to the offending line.
 Or, you can just type `C-x`` to jump to the next error.

-To make it even easier, you can add the following lines to your `~/.emacs` file:
+To make it even easier, you can add the following lines to your `~/.emacs` m_files:

 ```text
 (global-set-key "\M-m"  'google-compile)  ; m is for make